ritikkumar8434/aws-pipeline/README.md

 ### 🗂️ 5.
 Prepare Application Files

-Ensure your GitHub repository includes the following at its **root level**:
+Ensure your GitHub repository includes the following at its **root level**.:

 ```
 📁 Repository Root